TBD54566975/developer.tbd.website/docs/web5/learn/protocols.md

 - `types` - Defines all the data types used in your document
 - `structure` - Used as a catch-all to define a list of properties
-- `actions` - The key word used to denote the start of a permission definition
+- `$actions` - The key word used to denote the start of a permission definition

 These terms are combined in a human-readable way to define both the data schema and permissions of your app.